 - This was breached.

 - You suffered injuries as a result.
-These could be mental, physical or both.
+These could be mental or physical injuries or both.

 If you have any questions about eligibility or the potential PTSD car accident settlement amount in the UK that could be awarded following a successful claim, speak to one of the advisors from our team.